bss/dotfiles/README.md

 and I'd love to get it fixed for you!

 ## thanks

+I forked [Zach Holman](http://github.com/holman)s very nice dotfiles and made some changed for myself.
+Most of it is very much intact though.

 I forked [Ryan Bates](http://github.com/ryanb)' excellent [dotfiles](http://github.com/ryanb/dotfiles) for a couple years before the